 - You can take a whole lump of charcoal and then place it in your kitchen cabinet.
-The lump of charcoal will absorb the bad odor, and within no time, your kitchen cabinet will be free from the lousy lurking odor.
+The lump of charcoal will absorb the bad odor, and within no time, your kitchen cabinet will be free from the lousy lurking cabinet odor.

 Oats can also be enacted as a component that effectively helps get rid of bad odor.
 Very few people know about this unexpected use of oats.
-To get rid of the foul smell in your kitchen cabinet, place a bowl of oats in your kitchen cabinet or anywhere you wish to get rid of the bad smell.
+To get rid of the foul smell in your kitchen cabinet, place a shallow bowl of oats in your kitchen cabinet or anywhere you wish to get rid of the bad smells.
 The bowl of oats will then mechanically draw in the bad smell.

 Coffee grounds work great when trying to eliminate the lingering bad smell in kitchen cabinets.
 This remedy will only work if unbrewed coffee grounds are used.
 Place an open packet of un-brewed java coffee grounds in your kitchen cabinet.
-You can also place a bowl of unbrewed coffee grounds.
+You can also place a bowl of unbrewed grounded coffee beans.
 The rest of the job will be done by itself.

 At times, depending only on natural remedies may not be enough.
 Especially if your kitchen cabinet is in a very bad condition and won’t respond to simpler solutions, no matter what you do, the bad odor won’t seem to go away.